Chateau de Chinon, Indre-et-Loire visitors guide

 The Fort de Coudray was further enhanced in the 13th century with the addition of a cylindrical keep after a long siege by French King Philippe Auguste had regained the territory for the French.

-These were dark times and in 1429 Charles only controlled a small part of France, with the remainder in the hands of the English and the Burgundians - the meeting with Joan of Arc at the castle can be considered to be the turning point in the fortunes of France in medieval times.
-The meeting resulted in the King retaking Orléans and subsequently removing the English from France.
+- On March 8, 1429 Joan of Arc came here to persuade Charles VII that it was possible to change the fortunes in favour of the French during the Hundred Years War.
+The meeting with Joan of Arc at the castle is considered to be the turning point in the fortunes of France in medieval times: the meeting resulted in the King retaking Orléans and subsequently removing the English from France.

 The transformation continued in the 20th century as the importance of the castle was recognised - it is now in the control of Chinon town and a major regional visitor attraction, although we can only try to imagine what the castle was like at in its heyday, since a great deal of the original castle buildings are no longer standing.